How To Write A Book In 8 Steps

 STEP 7: EDITING & FEEDBACK

-Editing is one of my favourite parts of the process.
+Editing is one of my favorite parts of the process.
 I’ve already accomplished a massive amount of work with a first draft and now it’s time to craft the manuscript.
 I do many rounds of editing focusing on different elements of the story.
 Once finished, it’s then about finding and briefing beta readers.

 STEP 8: PUBLISHING